gptscript-ai/gptscript/docs/docs/03-tools/08-workspace.md

 ## The Workspace Context Tool

-To make prompt-based tools aware of the workspace, you can reference the workspace context tool:
+To make a non-code tool that uses the LLM aware of the workspace, you can reference the workspace context tool:

 ```
 Context: github.com/gptscript-ai/context/workspace